-1. A description of other forms of investment being used beyond those identified in Section 92.205 is as follows: The City of Vallejo has no other forms of investment beyond those identified in Section 92.205.
-2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: Recapture policy attached.
+1. A description of other forms of investment being used beyond those identified in Section 92.205 is

+The City of Vallejo has no other forms of investment beyond those identified in Section 92.205.

+2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows:

+Recapture Policy attached.

 3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
-See 24 CFR 92.254(a)(4) are as follows: The recapture provision will be used, and will be codified and recorded against the property through an Affordability Agreement.
-4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows: The City will not use HOME Program funds to refinance existing debt during the program year.
+See 24 CFR 92.254(a)(4) are as follows:

+The recapture provision will be used, and will be codified and recorded against the property through an Affordability Agreement.

+4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:

+The City will not use HOME Program funds to refinance existing debt during the program year.

+The City will maintain compliance with the program specific requirements mentioned above.

-Appendix - Alternate/Local Data Sources
+Appendixx - Alternate/Local Data Sources